johanhaleby/stub-http/README.md

 [ring-mock](https://github.com/ring-clojure/ring-mock) but they work on the level of the library and not the HTTP level.
 I couldn't find a client agnostic library for stubbing HTTP endpoints so I sat out to write one myself based on [nanohttpd](https://github.com/NanoHttpd/nanohttpd).
 This is useful if you want to test your app against a real HTTP server with actual HTTP requests.
-And even if you don't _want_ to this it may be your only option if you're (for example) is using a Java library that makes HTTP requests and you want to stub/fake its responses.
+And even if you don't _want_ to this it may be your only option if you're (for example) using a Java library that makes HTTP requests and you want to stub/fake its responses.

 ## Latest version